Scripta-Qumranica-Electronica/SQE_API/README.md

 ## Dependency injection

 Things fail silently when you don't properly setup dependency injections.
-If you create a new `repository`, for instance, you must register it in `Startup.cs` under the function `ConfigureServices(IServiceCollection services)`.
+If you create a new `repository`, for instance, you must register it in `Startup.cs` under the method `ConfigureServices(IServiceCollection services)`.
 Then you can inject it into your `service` classes with:

 ```C#
 public interface IArtefactService